 "Steroids cause severe mood swings for me.
 You could tell me I won the lottery and I’d feel like I hated life.
 I get irritated and cry easily.
 It’s not rational of course, but I’m aware of how they make me feel and I wait out the feelings." - Kate

-Often treatment is concerned with pain relief and stopping the spread of cancer, but it also involves the management of other physical and emotional symptoms.
+Often treatment is concerned with pain relief and stopping the spread of cancer, but it also involves the management of other physical and emotional symptoms, and psychosocial support for patients and families.